lTheon/iTheon-New-Tasks-Addon/README.md

 - Skyfall - destroy a military helicopter

 Dushman:
-- No step back - take back part of Limansk and hold against storming monolith forces.
+- No Step Back - take back part of Limansk and hold against storming monolith forces.

 Sakharov:
-- Brain game - kill a controller without damaging its head.
+- Brain Game - kill a controller without damaging its head.
+- Stolen Specimen - retrieve a rare artifact required for further research from Sinners

 Voronin:
-- Urgent orders - this quest is assigned automatically to Dutyer (original Dutyer - disguise won't work) to give a more military-like feeling to the faction.
+- Urgent Orders - this quest is assigned automatically to Dutyer (original Dutyer - disguise won't work) to give a more military-like feeling to the faction.
 Go to Yantar and bring back a squad of sciencists to save wounded soldier with limited time (5 in game hours)

 Kuznetsov:
-- Urgent orders - same as Voronin's quest but for military.
+- Urgent Orders - same as Voronin's quest but for military.
 - Enforce Embargo - intercept an artifact from a loner stalker

 Sidor:
-- Dead night - investigate the disappearance of stalkers in Darkscape at night.
+- Dead Night - investigate the disappearance of stalkers in Darkscape at night.
+- Cold-blooded Betrayal - retrieve an artifact from a loner outcast

 Barman:
 - Baba Yaga - investigate the disappearance of stalkers on Garbage at night.